 Feeling bloated is one of the most common problems I faced during my flights and I believe many people suffer from the same.
-I will give you few suggestions what to do before you embark on that white bird.
+I will give you a few suggestions on what to do before you embark on that white bird.

-After the shower massage essential oil in your abdomen.
+After the shower massage essential oils in your abdomen.
 Finish the shower with the cold water and massage 2 drops of peppermint and 2 drops of lavender essential oil over your upper and lower abdomen.

 Order Bland Meal.
 Some airlines like Emirates will offer you the option to pre-order a bland meal before the flight.
 This meal is for passengers who suffer from gastric discomfort.
-The one offered by Emirates (because I flew with them) can contain grilled lean white meat, fish, cooked vegetables, fruits such as watermelon and melons, poached eggs, egg white omelette, low seasoned food, soft bread and low-fat dairy products.
-The other advantage is that you will be served before the other passengers and everyone will think why you are so special to get the food before them. 🙂
+The one offered by Emirates (because I flew with them) can contain grilled lean white meat, fish, cooked vegetables, fruits such as watermelon and melons, poached eggs, egg white omelet, low seasoned food, soft bread, and low-fat dairy products.
+The other advantage is that you will be served before the other passengers and everyone will think about why you are so special to get the food before them. 🙂

 Drink lots of water before and during the flight.
 Avoid coffee, alcohol and sugary drinks before and during your flight.
 Instead buy a big bottle of water and have some natural juice before (I love carrot juice).
 This will help you to avoid the headache, upset stomach and dry skin.
 As you will have to use the washroom frequently, choose aisle seat during online check-in and choose the seat close to the washroom.
 In 777 I always try to choose the seat in the last zone where 2 seat row is available.
 In that area, you are also close to the galley and there is more space to walk.